bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 Christ’s good works of suffering for the sins of the believers on the cross and throughout His life is called passive obedience (from Latin word passio which means “passion, suffer, endure”): “And being found in human form, he humbled himself by **becoming obedient to the point of death,** even death on a cross.”
 (Philippians 2:8) Christ did not only suffer on the cross for our sins, but throughout his life as well: “He was despised and rejected by men, a man of **sorrows and acquainted with grief;** and as one from whom men hide their faces he was despised, and we esteemed him not.”
 (Isaiah 53:3)

 #### Active obedience
 Christ’s obedience to God’s law (keeping commandments of God) is called active obedience: “John would have prevented him, saying, “I need to be baptized by you, and do you come to me?”
-But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.”
+But Jesus answered him, “Let it be so now, for thus it is fitting for us to **fulfill all righteousness**.”
 Then he consented.”
 (Matthew 3:14-15)

 ## Five Solas